boris-kz/CogAlg/README.md

 ANN learns via some version of Hebbian “fire together, wire together” coincidence reinforcement.
 Normally, “neuron’s” inputs are weighed at synapses, then summed and thresholded into output.
 Final output also back- propagates to synapses and is combined with their last input to adjust the weights.
 This weight adjustment is learning.
 But prior summation degrades resolution of inputs, precluding any comparison between them (the inputs are recoverable, but why degrade and then spend a ton of computation restoring them).

 This is an inherently coarse statistical method: inputs are summed within samples defined by initially random weights.
-These weights are trained into meaningful values by Stochastic Gradient Descent backpropagation, but this process is too expensive to scale without supervision or task-specific reinforcement.
+These weights are trained into meaningful values by backpropagation of Stochastic Gradient Descent, but this process is too expensive to scale without supervision or task-specific reinforcement.
 CogAlg is comparison-first and resulting patterns are immediately meaningful.
 In other words, my initial feedback per pixel is simply a prior or adjacent pixel, which is infinitely finer-grained than backpropagation.

 Currently the most successful method is CNN, which computes similarity as a product: input * kernel (weights), adjusted by some activation function.
 Again, kernels start with useless random weights and their adjustment is delayed (coarsified) by hidden layers.
 Human brain is born with a final number of neurons.
 Before birth, they have to develop and connect by processing random noise, and then learn by adjusting their connections.
 But in software, generating and deleting nodes that represent specific content should be far more efficient.